-Later, a German army chauffeur overhears two leading Nazis – Rommel and Canaris - secretly discussing Hitler and Himmler’s ingenious plan to defeat Britain and the Allies.
-The chauffeur is in fact Alistair Valentine, a gifted British agent in deep cover.
-A few vital words he should never have overheard:
+British undercover agent Alistair Valentine, posing as a German army chauffeur, overhears two leading Nazis – Rommel and Canaris - discussing Hitler and Himmler’s plan to defeat Britain and the Allies.

 ‘Sleeper spies in London … I’m surprised they’re not all …’

-Surprised they’re not all what? dead?
+Surprised they’re not all what?
+Dead?
 Captured?
 Turned?
-Worse, working undercover in London, possibly passing themselves off as locals.
-Alistair must risk his life to transmit a message back to Professor Brimblecombe at MI6 and the Security Services.
-They must be told.
+Alistair must risk his life to transmit a message back to MI6 and the Security Services.

 ‘You are making it impossible for me to say no,’ said Joselyn, knowing she had been manipulated.